Bonamia pannosa

 Bonamia pannosa is a herb in the family Convolvulaceae.

 The perennial or annual herb has a spreading prostrate habit and typically grows to a height of 0.05 to 0.4 m.
-It blooms between January to October and produces purple-blue flowers.
+It blooms between January and October and produces purple-blue flowers.

 It is found on floodplains and along watercourses in the Kimberley and Pilbara regions of Western Australia where it grows in sandy soils.